5097-Group/Yin-Yang/README.md

 What's more, user can choose different mode for depth meditation.

-#### Breathing Mode
+### Breathing Mode
 Breathing Mode is a feature in the Yin Yang VR game designed to help users relax, unwind, and practice mindfulness.
-In this mode, users enter the "Yin Room" for a meditative experience that guides them through a series of deep breaths.
 ![image](https://user-images.githubusercontent.com/43577080/232643974-89f42579-115a-4b7c-a1f5-9cf8192784f2.png)

-##### Features
+#### Features
-Interactive Sphere: The Breathing Mode is activated by interacting with a sphere object in the Yin Room.
-Once the user selects the sphere, a UI prompt will appear, asking if they want to try the "Breathing Mode."
-Breathing Guidance: Upon confirmation, the sphere will scale up and down for a 3-minute session, visually guiding the user through the breathing exercise.
+  - **Breathing Guidance**: Upon confirmation, the sphere will scale up and down for a 3-minute session, visually guiding the user through the breathing exercise.
-In-Game Instructions: As the sphere scales up, a UI text element reading "Breathe In" appears, and the Oculus Quest 2 controller vibrates.
+  - **In-Game Instructions**: As the sphere scales up, a UI text element reading "Breathe In" appears, and the Oculus Quest 2 controller vibrates.
 When the sphere scales down, the UI text changes to "Breathe Out."
-Haptic Feedback: The Oculus Quest 2 controllers provide haptic feedback during the "Breathe In" phase, enhancing the user's immersion and mindfulness.
+  - **Haptic Feedback**: The Oculus Quest 2 controllers provide haptic feedback during the "Breathe In" phase, enhancing the user's immersion and mindfulness.

 ### 3. Yang Room
 In the yang room, user can gain some exercises by moving their body, there are bunch of screens will pop